 We started developing a new project and website in the Spring of 2016.
 We named it ""Moving Beyond Intractability" because this is a new project built on top of the long-standing Beyond Intractability Knowledge Base with the goal of moving beyond the limits of current knowledge, and helping as many people as possible "move beyond" intractability in the conflicts they are involved in and care deeply about.
-We also called it a "MOOS," which stands for "Massive Open Online Seminar" because it was sort of like the more common MOOCs (massive open online courses), but it focused on frontier-of-the-field issues (as university seminars often do), rather than "settled knowledge," which is what is usually covered in MOOCs.
-(For more information about the MOOS concept, see our text-based "Quick Introduction", or the video "What's a MOOS?")
+We also called it a "MOOS," which stands for "Massive Open Online Seminar" because we envisioned it as being similar to more common MOOCs (massive open online courses), but it focused on frontier-of-the-field issues (as university seminars often do), rather than "settled knowledge," which is what is usually covered in MOOCs.

 A second driving factor was Bill Ury's suggestion, many years ago, that we turn Beyond Intractability from simply an online "knowledge base" to a virtual "place" where users could "get together," talk, and brainstorm new ways of dealing with their myriad conflict challenges.
 We tried to implement this a few years ago by developing the idea of a "Collaborative Learning Community" on BI.
 We reformated the BI homepage trying to stress that idea, and hoped that users would begin to contribute their own ideas to BI, as well as learning from it and engage in conversations with each other about the material.
 A small group of users did contribute papers--particularly John Paul Lederach's graduate students at Notre Dame University, the Burgesses' graduate students at George Mason University, the University of Denver, and the University of Colorado.
 (A few other people who weren't students of ours or John Paul's contributed too.)
 But not very many other people did and the discussions didn't take off--so the idea didn't really catch on.